Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 \subsubsection{Evading the Mitigation}

 We now consider a second adaptive attacker who attempts to cause targeted misclassification even if the adversarial examples are detected.
-Because our masking strategy is parametric, the adaptive attack would be unsuccessful if we mask the entire set of suspicious features and perform image inpainting since all of the adversarial perturbations would be removed.
+Because our masking strategy is parametric, the adaptive attack would be unsuccessful if we perform recovery on the entire set of suspicious features since all of the adversarial perturbations would be removed.
 Therefore, we study whether the adaptive attack could succeed if the defender masks only 50\% or 75\% of the suspicious features.

-\textbf{Attack setup.} { Since the adaptive attacker is aware of the defense setup, the adversary's goal is to generate an adversarial patch that can survive under partial masking (50\% or 75\% masking). } To model the masking of $x\%$ of the suspicious features, we randomly set $x\%$ of the values that are non-zero within the mask $m \in \{0,1\}^n$ to be 0, so that those positions marked with a 0 will not be available for manipulation by the attacker.
+\textbf{Attack setup.} The adversary's goal is to generate an adversarial patch that can survive under partial masking (50\% or 75\% masking).
+To model the masking of $x\%$ of the suspicious features, we randomly set $x\%$ of the values that are non-zero within the mask $m \in \{0,1\}^n$ to be 0, so that those positions marked with a 0 will not be available for manipulation by the attacker.
 Therefore, the attacker can use only the remaining perturbations to cause misclassification.

 Similar to Section~\ref{sec:adaptive-evade-detection}, we consider the 7\% patch to maximize the attack's influence.
 For the masking percentage of 50\%, we use 2000 images, a maximal step of 1000 and 30 epochs in total, which is in line with our standard attack generation as in Section~\ref{sec:attack-setup}.
 This is because evading the mitigation does not require several forward and backward passes for each step as in Section~\ref{sec:adaptive-evade-detection}, and thus we can use more images and optimization steps as well as epochs.